andrewjstryker/vim-configuration/README.md

   messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
   when submitting merge requests.
 I don't have much time to decipher the fixes or features that you are proposing.
 So let's agree to communicate clearly.

+## Contacting the Maintainer

+There are a few ways to get in touch with me:

+- File issues on GitHub as suggested in the [previous section](#contributing)

+- Send an email to axs @ sdf.org.

+- Send a direct message to me on Twitter @andrewjstryker

 ## References